 If this is the first manga you try to read, to avoid frustration (and depression _:(´□`」 ∠):_ ), you might want to have both Japanese & English version side by side to help you with understanding the grammar pattern/nuance of the sentence.

 Another recommended manga is Shirokuma Cafe!
 It’s a cute (and weird in a funny way) story about a polar bear who owns a cafe.
 (Furigana?
 Yes!)

 This series is very short and comes in 3 fruit flavor (literally!
 Strawberry, Mango, and Melon! lol) .
 (Look at that cover!!)
-Since this series is short, it can also be a good gift for your friend who is trying to learn Japanese!
+Since this series is short, they can be an awesome gift for your friend who is trying to learn Japanese!

 Bilingual mangas are good sources to learn Japanese.
 Most bilingual books are actually published for Japanese people to help them learn English, but it also work the other way around.
 This can be a good alternative for your Japanese reading practice.

-The best news is, the famous Doraemon series is published as bilingual Japanese-English manga!
+The might be exited to know that the famous Doraemon series is published as bilingual Japanese-English manga!

-This kind of set-phrase meaning will be hard to find out especially since the word is written in hiragana so you can’t find which SEI or TSUKERU words that the book means.
+This kind of set-phrase meaning will be hard to understand especially since the word is written in hiragana, so you can’t find which SEI or TSUKERU words that the book means.
 (There are a lot of SEI & TSUKERU with different meaning).